-- P 3.1: Comprehensive strategies on learning and teaching are needed in order to foster the necessary transformation of learning and teaching to meet future societal challenges.
-This includes but is not limited to optimizing the use of new, digital possibilities. - Higher education institutions develop and enhance comprehensive institutional strategies, which also consider the opportunities of digitalisation, structures and capacities for learning and teaching organisation and services, and research and data collection. - Innovative possibilities offered by digital technology, including the promotion of flexible learning paths for lifelong learners. - P 3.2: Measures to build a supportive environment for innovation in learning and teaching are established or further developed in order to contribute to a culture of innovation for quality learning and teaching. - Governments provide the appropriate and sustainable funding that higher education institutions need to develop and carry out a long-term strategy for innovation in learning and teaching. - Innovative learning and teaching concepts and practices are developed and shared in a collaborative and collegial stakeholder community. - Higher education institutions should have due capacity to create innovative and modular learning centers and teaching spaces (both physical and digital), in order to implement high quality and innovative learning and teaching
+P 3.1: Comprehensive strategies on learning and teaching are needed in order to foster the necessary transformation of learning and teaching to meet future societal challenges.
+This includes but is not limited to optimizing the use of new, digital possibilities.

+- Higher education institutions develop and enhance comprehensive institutional strategies, which also consider the opportunities of digitalization, structures and capacities for learning and teaching organisation and services, and research and data collection. - Innovative possibilities offered by digital technology, including the promotion of flexible learning paths for lifelong learners.

+P 3.2: Measures to build a supportive environment for innovation in learning and teaching are established or further developed in order to contribute to a culture of innovation for quality learning and teaching.

+- Governments provide the appropriate and sustainable funding that higher education institutions need to develop and carry out a long-term strategy for innovation in learning and teaching. - Innovative learning and teaching concepts and practices are developed and shared in a collaborative and collegial stakeholder community. - Higher education institutions have the capacity to equip themselves with innovative and modular learning centers and teaching spaces (both physical and digital), allowing high quality and innovative learning and teaching